greg-js/arch-wiki-md-repo/wiki/_content/english/CUPS.md

 ### Remote administration

-If remote administration is needed, then access to the CUPS administration will need to be granted from more systems than the localhost.
+Once the server is set up as described in [CUPS/Printer sharing#Between GNU/Linux systems](/index.php/CUPS/Printer_sharing#Between_GNU.2FLinux_systems "CUPS/Printer sharing"), it can also be configured so that it can be remotely administered.
+If this is needed, then access to the CUPS administration will need to be granted from more systems than the localhost.
 Add the allowed hosts to the `<Location /admin>` block in `/etc/cups/cupsd.conf`, using the same syntax as described in [CUPS/Printer sharing#Manual setup](/index.php/CUPS/Printer_sharing#Manual_setup "CUPS/Printer sharing").
 Note that three levels of access can be granted:

 ```
 <Location />           #access to the server